 So what should you be looking for as indicators of quality?
 There’s a lot, but here are most of the common factors you can watch.

 Job Performance.
 Performance (in general) is one of the most common indicators of a new hire’s quality.
 Obviously, you can’t grade their performance until they’ve worked in their role for a while, meaning they’ve passed through their training and onboarding period and have settled into their role.

 Consider what performance indicators point to a quality employee.
 Meeting deadlines, meeting or exceeding goals and expectations, working well as part of their team, collaborating well with other teams, working with management to improve the department overall; these can all be useful signs of high job performance.
+There’s plenty of software available to assist with this as well, such as time management software and helpdesk software with performance reports.
 Conversely, someone who fails to meet deadlines, makes mistakes, doesn’t own up to their mistakes, or who consistently underperforms would get a lower job performance rating.